 You might have the original rituximab drug called Mabthera, or a biosimilar such as Truxima or Rixathon.
 A biosimilar is a very similar copy of the original drug, but it is not exactly the same.
 Biosimilars undergo strict testing to check they work just as well as the original drug.

-How it works
+How rituximab works

 Into your bloodstream

-You have the treatment through a drip into your arm.
+You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

-When you have it
+When you have rituximab

-For non Hodgkin lymphoma
+For non-Hodgkin lymphoma (NHL)